rokath/trice/docs/TriceUserGuide.md

 * On Windows you need to install [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/).
   * Take the 64-bit variant when Go is 64-bit or take the 32-bit variant when Go is 32-bit.
 If mixed installations work I doubt.
   * Recommendation: Minimal online installer.
-  * GCC is only needed for [./pkg/src/src.go](https://github.com/rokath/trice/blob/master/pkg/src/src.go), what gives the option to test the C-code on the host.
+  * GCC is only needed to test the target C-code on the host.
-  * Make sure TDM-GCC is found first in the path.
+  * Make sure TDM-GCC is found first in the path, if you have several compilers installed.
   * Other gcc variants could work also but not tested.
-* Open a console inside the `trice` directory.
+* Open a console inside the `trice` directory, recommended is the git-bash, when using Windows.
 * Check and install:

 ```b